-With the evolution of scientific knowledge, several mechanisms have been proposed as to what causes asthma, and many treatment options have become available.
+With the evolution of scientific knowledge, several mechanisms have been proposed as to what causes asthma.
+As a result, several effective treatments for this health condition have become available.
 However, the effective management of asthma largely depends on the identification of the underlying trigger.

 Asthma is a chronic ailment characterized by marked mucosal inflammation and spasm of the bronchial musculature lining the bronchial passages and lungs.
 This results in difficulty in breathing, cough, excessive mucus secretion, and wheezing sounds during breathing.

-An episode of asthma can be induced by a variety of triggers.
-Broadly, they can be categorized into two types: external triggers and internal triggers.
+An episode of asthma can be induced by a variety of triggers, which can be categorized as either external or internal triggers.

 External asthma triggers

-A vast majority of asthma triggers are external; exposure to an allergen being the most common among these.
-Pollens, dust mites, cockroach parts, and the dander of rodents or of other animals are known allergens that affect many individuals.
-Another category of common allergens include pollutants in the air.
+A vast majority of asthma triggers are external, with exposure to an allergen being the most common among these.
+Additional external asthma triggers that affect many individuals include pollens, dust mites, cockroach parts, the dander of rodents or of other animals, as well as pollutants in the air.

 Smoke from charcoal grills or open fires, strong fumes of chemicals such as gasoline and paints, or even strong scents of perfumes and soaps may induce irritation of airways in certain people.
-Some patients do not need any other treatment for asthma other than limiting contact with the allergen responsible.
+Some patients do not require any treatment for asthma other than limiting contact with their known allergens.

 Smoking tobacco is one of the most obvious triggers for asthma and several other respiratory disorders.
-Active as well as passive cigarette smoking not only aggravates the symptoms of asthma such as shortness of breath and wheezing, but also worsens the overall lung function.
+Exposure to cigarette smoke through both active smoking passive mechanisms not only aggravates the symptoms of asthma, such as shortness of breath and wheezing, but also worsens the overall lung function.

 Food ingredients comprise another category of external asthma triggers.
 Several people have been reported to be allergic to food substances such as peanuts, soy, eggs, shrimp, cow milk, fish, wheat, and certain fruits.

-The presence of sulfites in some vegetables and food products is also considered to be a strong trigger.
+The presence of sulfites in some vegetables and food products is also considered to be a strong trigger for asthma.
 These substances are known to precipitate asthma symptoms as a part of an anaphylactic reaction which may be life-threatening in many cases.

-Certain medications such as aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) are also known to trigger asthma in certain individuals.
-Asthma patients receiving β-blockers concomitantly for cardiovascular indications are difficult to treat as β-blockers constrict the air pathways and thereby aggravate asthma symptoms.
+Certain medications, such as aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), are also known to trigger asthma in certain individuals.
+Asthma patients receiving β-blockers concomitantly for cardiovascular indications are difficult to treat, as β-blockers constrict their air pathways, thereby aggravating asthma symptoms.

 Internal asthma triggers

-While most triggers for asthma are external, there are a few which are internal, and these may often be ignored while analyzing the condition’s etiology.
+While most triggers for asthma are external, there are a few which are internal and may often be ignored while analyzing the condition’s etiology.

 Expression of strong emotions is often associated with asthma.
-Intense anger, excitement, crying, as well as laughing may aggravate airway constriction.
-Crying also causes stuffiness of the nose in most individuals, and thus makes it more difficult for them to breathe.
-Persistent emotional stress and anxiety can also be causes of respiratory discomfort.
+Intense anger, excitement, crying, as well as laughter, may aggravate airway constriction.
+Crying also causes stuffiness of the nose in most individuals, thus making it more difficult for them to breathe.
+Persistent emotional stress and anxiety can also cause respiratory discomfort.

-Other than emotional outbursts, hormonal fluctuations may also trigger asthma, especially during the menstrual cycles in females.
+Other than emotional outbursts and hormonal fluctuations may also trigger asthma, especially during the menstrual cycles in females.
 Factors such as acid reflux may also trigger the gagging reflex and worsen the symptoms of asthma.